marcindz88/transignal/README.md

 * **🌳 Tree-Shakeable Features:** Keep your application lean.
 Optional features like `withPreloadScopes`, `withLanguageLocalStorageSync`, and `withNavigatorLanguage` are tree-shakeable, ensuring they don't add to your bundle size if you don't use them.

-* **📦 No Peer Dependencies (Except Angular):** `@ngbros/transignal` has no external dependencies other than Angular itself.
+* **📦 No Peer Dependencies (Except Angular):** `Transignal` has no external dependencies other than Angular itself.
 This means fewer `node_modules` conflicts and a lighter footprint.

 * **🪶 Smaller Bundle Size:** Our library is designed to be incredibly lightweight, resulting in a smaller impact on your application's final bundle size compared to other solutions.

-* **🚀 100% Signal-Based & RxJS-Free:** Built from the ground up with Angular Signals and the new `resource` utility, `@ngbros/transignal` is reactive, performant, and aligned with the future of Angular.
+* **🚀 100% Signal-Based & RxJS-Free:** Built from the ground up with Angular Signals and the new `resource` utility, `Transignal` is reactive, performant, and aligned with the future of Angular.

 * **⚡ Vite-Powered Caching:** By using TypeScript files (`.ts`) instead of JSON for translations, your files are processed by Vite (or the Angular CLI), which automatically adds a unique hash to the filename.
 This ensures perfect cache-busting and efficient loading.